 The egregious injustice of this situation emphasizes the need for consistent national standards to make sure something like this never happens again, and that all communities are equally protected from toxic coal ash pollution.
 It’s high time for sensible, science-based regulations that protect communities, precious water resources, and wildlife from coal ash pollution.
 Tell your representatives in Congress and EPA know that we’ve waited long enough, that its time to stop the delays and finalize a coal ash rule before our nation experiences another Kingston…and another Uniontown.

-Tags: ADEM, Alabama, Alabama Department of Environmental Management, arsenic, asthma, cancer, CWA, Ellis Long, Environmental Justice, Esther Calhoun, Hurricane Creekkeper, John Wathen, Kingston, Mary Schaeffer, mercury, Perry County, Ruby Holmes, TVA, Uniontown, Water
+Tags: ADEM, Alabama, Alabama Department of Environmental Management, arsenic, asthma, cancer, CWA, Ellis Long, Energy Justice, Esther Calhoun, Hurricane Creekkeper, John Wathen, Kingston, Mary Schaeffer, mercury, Perry County, Ruby Holmes, TVA, Uniontown, Water